 As a result, they are easier for searching and navigating content than traditional learning platforms.
 Think Netflix, Spotify or other content recommendation platforms that take user interests into account and display options based on previous choices and feedback.
 The learning experience moulds itself around the individual learner.

-In comparison, an LMS experience is oriented toward offering a rigid, pre-planned course of content.
+In comparison, an LMS experience is oriented toward offering a rigid, pre-planned course content.
 The goal is to offer a standard and structured order of content and activities with little to no room for deviation.
 Content is regulated, interactions are monitored, and performance is duly tracked.
 In situations that prioritise formal learning, this is often the bare minimum experience required for both learners and the organisation.

 An LMS is traditionally ‘top-down’ controlled.
 This means that tasks such as the creation and curation of the program are handled by an individual or team, typically from the HR or L&D department.
 So are tasks such as controlling access, monitoring interactions and tracking the progress and performance of the learners.